Frederick-S/30-seconds-of-csharp/README.md

 ### Chunk
 Chunks an list into smaller lists of a specified size.

+Use `Enumerable.Range(Int32, Int32)` to create a new list, that fits the number of chunks that will be produced.
 Use `List<T>.GetRange(Int32, Int32)` to map each element of the new list to a chunk the length of `size`.
 If the original list can't be split evenly, the final chunk will contain the remaining elements.

 ```cs
 public static List<List<T>> Chunk<T>(List<T> list, int size)